 Do minimum payments hurt your credit?

-As long as you’re making your minimum payments on time, you’re building a positive payment history.
+As long as you’re making the minimum payment on time, you’re building a positive payment history.
 That’s incredibly important in growing your credit score.

 Depending on your overall balance, however, only paying the minimum has the potential to throw off your credit utilization ratio.
 It’s all a numbers game, so get out the calculator and see what your percentages look like.